cllghn/cllghn/README.md

 ### Hi there 👋

-I am a data scientist in the Research Division at the [CSG Justice Center](https://csgjusticecenter.org/) where I work on data management, visualization, modeling, and communication in R and Python.
+I am a data science program director in the Research Division at the [CSG Justice Center](https://csgjusticecenter.org/) where I work on data management, visualization, modeling, and communication in R and Python.

 - 📫 How to reach me: ccallaghan@csg.org
 - 😄 Pronouns: he/him/his